LexisNexis Posts Results of Its Annual Telematics Study

-Consumers are beginning to see the safety benefits associated with telematics as a major proof point when deciding whether or not to adopt a usage-based insurance (UBI) program according to a study released on August 27 by LexisNexis Risk Solutions.
+Consumers are beginning to see the safety benefits associated with telematics as a major proof point when deciding whether or not to adopt a usage-based insurance (UBI) program according to a study released on

 According to a release from the Company, in addition to polling consumers, commercial fleet managers were also surveyed on the topic of UBI and reported interest primarily in price cuts.
 Furthermore, 25 percent of commercial fleet managers reported awareness of UBI programs compared to 38 percent awareness by consumers according to the study.